-I Am Fascinated In Understanding My True Nature.
-How Can I Find Out What My Ayurvedic Constitution Is?
-I Feel Lots Of Pitta (and Sometimes Kapha and Vata Too), So How I Can Stay In Balance?
+I Am Fascinated by Understanding My True Nature.
+How Can I Find Out What My Ayurvedic Constitution Is So I know how to Stay In Balance?

 I loved Greek mythology when I was little.
 My favourite place to fantasise about was the Temple of Apollo in Delphi with its in-house Oracle.
 This magical structure on Mount Parnassos, where people would go to hear prophecies from a high priestess.
 “Know Thyself” was the inscription above the temple’s entrance.
 These words the starting point for anyone’s journey into finding out about where they had been; where they were, and where they were going (according to the Oracle).